The Offspring: Rise and Fall, Rage and Grace (2006–2009)

 In November 2006, it was reported that the Offspring were back in the studio recording their eighth studio album Rise and Fall, Rage and Grace with producer Bob Rock and "a fistful of demos".
 In July 2007, Dexter announced that the band had finished two more songs and the album was being recorded in Orange County, California.

-It was announced on July 27, 2007, that former Saves the Day drummer Pete Parada had been chosen to be the Offspring's new drummer, replacing Atom Willard, who went on to join Angels and Airwaves.
+It was announced on July 27, 2007, that former Saves the Day drummer Pete Parada had been chosen to be the Offspring's new drummer, replacing Atom Willard, who went to focus on Angels and Airwaves.
 The band's first shows with Parada were at the Summer Sonic festival in Japan in August 2007.
 It was during these shows that the band debuted "Hammerhead", which would become the first single from the new album.
-Parada did not play on the new album however; Josh Freese once again handled drum duties as he did with Splinter.
+Parada did not record on the new album due to contract issues however; Josh Freese once again handled drum duties as he did with Splinter.

 The Offspring co-headlined the Australian Soundwave Festival during February and May 2008 alongside Incubus and Killswitch Engage.

 On April 9, 2008, Dexter announced that the album would be called Rise and Fall, Rage and Grace and would be released on June 17.
 The album's first single, "Hammerhead", went to radio on May 6.
-Additionally, the Offspring's official site provided an MP3 download of the song to the general public on May 5.
+Additionally, the Offspring's website provided an MP3 download of the song to the general public on May 5.
 The second single from the album, "You're Gonna Go Far, Kid", had topped the Hot Modern Rock Tracks chart and stayed there for 11 weeks, a record for the band.
 It was also the Offspring's only RIAA Gold song, proving it to be one of the most successful singles the band had released in their over 20-year career.
-Despite this, Rise and Fall, Rage and Grace has never received any RIAA certifications.